slint-ui/slint/api/cpp/README.md

-# SixtyFPS-cpp
+# Slint-cpp

 ## A C++ UI toolkit

-[SixtyFPS](https://sixtyfps.io/) is a UI toolkit that supports different programming languages.
+[Slint](https://sixtyfps.io/) is a UI toolkit that supports different programming languages.
-SixtyFPS.cpp is the C++ API to interact with a SixtyFPS UI from C++.
+Slint.cpp is the C++ API to interact with a Slint UI from C++.

 The complete C++ documentation can be viewed online at https://sixtyfps.io/docs/cpp/.

-If you are new to SixtyFPS, you might also consider going through our [Walk-through tutorial](https://sixtyfps.io/docs/tutorial/cpp).
+If you are new to Slint, you might also consider going through our [Walk-through tutorial](https://sixtyfps.io/docs/tutorial/cpp).

-## Installing or Building SixtyFPS
+## Installing or Building Slint

-SixtyFPS comes with a CMake integration that automates the compilation step of the `.slint` markup language files and offers a CMake target for convenient linkage.
+Slint comes with a CMake integration that automates the compilation step of the `.slint` markup language files and offers a CMake target for convenient linkage.

 *Note*: We recommend using the Ninja generator of CMake for the most efficient build and `.slint` dependency tracking.